lsst-dm/dmtn-007/index.rst

 such artifacts).
 These dipoles will lead to false detections of transients unless correctly identified and eliminated.
 Moreover, accurate measurement of the flux dipoles can enable evaluation of methods for mitigating the processes which caused them.
+There is a strong covariance between dipole separation and source flux, such that dipoles arising from faint, but highly-separated sources are nearly indistinguishable from those coming from bright, closely-separated sources.
+We proposed to alleviate this degeneracy by incorporating data from the two original "pre-subtraction" (i.e., registered and PSF-matched) images to constrain the fit.
+We describe an implementation of the proposed solution in a new `DipoleMeasurementPlugin` and `Task`, and show that it leads to significantly improved solutions, particularly in the low signal-to-noise regime.

 Summary of existing LSST stack implementation (``ip_diffim``, ``dipoleMeasurement``)
 =========================================================

-The current dipole measurement task in the LSST stack is intialized with ``SourceDetection`` performed on the image difference, in both positive and negative modes to identify significant pos. and neg. sources.
+The current dipole measurement task in the LSST stack is initialized with ``SourceDetection`` performed on the image difference, in both positive and negative modes to identify significant pos. and neg. sources.
 These pos. and neg. source catalogs are merged to